-Fellowship remains strong following Sunday services and a weekly community lunch (Tuesdays in the Tavern) has also been a popular fellowship event.
+Fellowship remains strong following Sunday services and a weekly community lunch (Tuesdays/Wednesdays in the Tavern) has also been a popular fellowship event.

 1. Fellowship Dinners

 Following on the practice established in 2006-2007, we continued occasional fellowship dinners following worship.
 We have had a number of fellowship dinners this semester, at times prepared by the students, at times prepared by local churches.
-We have had twelve (12) dinners this academic year.
-Average attendance, 40.
+We have had thirteen (13) dinners this academic year.
+Average attendance, 41.
 The fellowship dinners have also provided an important way of connecting with the local congregations.

 C. Welcome Week

-We began the 2011-2012 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (60*), participating in distributing cupcakes at a Kay event (400), a “Protestant Pancake Night” co-sponsored with Chi Alpha (40), a movie night (The Hunger Games, 37), s’mores (120), and a walking tour of the monuments (10).
-Tied into this promotion were events during September such as, a beach party (60), a hike in the Rock Creek Park (10).
+We began the 2012-2013 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (45), participating in distributing cupcakes at a Kay event (400), a “Protestant Pancake Night” co-sponsored with Chi Alpha (40), a movie night (The Hunger Games, 37), s’mores (120), and a walking tour of the monuments (10).
+Tied into this promotion were events during September such as, an interfaith beach party (50), a hike in the Rock Creek Park (10).

 D. Monthly Methodist Movie Night

 The first Tuesday of the month is movie night.
 The UMSA and the Chaplaincy sponsor a free showing with free pizza and snacks.
-In the past year we showed The Adjustment Bureau, Black Swan, True Grit, Keeping the Faith, Muppet Christmas Carol, Super 8, Rise of the Planet of the Apes, and The Shawshank Redemption.
+In the past year we showed The Hunger Games, Sherlock Holmes: A Game of Shadows, The Artist, Brave, Elf, Looper, Argo, and Skyfall.
 Viewing of the film is always followed by an optional discussion in which we talk about the theological or philosophical issues addressed by each movie.
 The movie nights are very popular and we often have attendees who would not otherwise participate in campus ministry related events.
-Average attendance: 25.
+Average attendance: 29.

 E. Fall and Spring Retreats

-Our fall retreat was held on the weekend of September 16-17 at the Shenandoah cabin of University Chaplain Joe Eldridge.
-We tied a record with a turnout of twenty seven (27*) students attended, with a number of freshmen participating.
-In the spring of 2012, 13 students attended a planning and visioning retreat at West River Camp in conjunction with students from the University of Maryland.
+Our fall retreat was held on the weekend of September 15-16 at the Shenandoah cabin of University Chaplain Joe Eldridge.
+Twenty-six (26) students attended, although only a small number of freshmen attended.
+In the spring of 2013, 13 students attended a leadership and visioning retreat at West River Camp in conjunction with students from the University of Maryland.

-A tradition revived from the old Protestant Community days, the party is organized by students and was held at Metropolitan Memorial UMC.
-Participants are given roles to play and a crime to solve.
-Attendance 30.
-The fall party was such a success it was reprised in the spring semester in April.
-Attendance: 21.
+A long-time community tradition, the party is organized by students and was held at Metropolitan Memorial UMC.
+This year, the party took place in the spring semester in April.
+Attendance: 30.

 I. Other Fellowship Opportunities